fire/godot-behavior-tree/README.md

 # Running the GBT

 When you are running the GBT in realtime, you can select the GBT in the remote inspector and click the BrainTree/inspect to set it to true.

-This will bring up the in the game window a GraphEdit node with the Tree (identical to the one you were editing) T he color of the connections are changed according to the status of the nodes.
+This will bring up the in the game window a GraphEdit node with the Tree (identical to the one you were editing)

+The color of the connections are changed according to the status of the nodes.

 * White is Invalid
 * Blue is Success